Raghu-Ravichandran/Fetch_aws_to_postgres/README.md

 - Add error handling and logging.
 - Improve scalability for handling large datasets.
 - Add unit tests for the application.

+## Questions

+● How would you deploy this application in production?
+Deploying in Production:

+Containerize the Application:
+Use Docker to create a container for your application, ensuring all dependencies are included.

+Use a Managed Service:
+Deploy the application on a cloud platform like AWS ECS, AWS Fargate, or Kubernetes for scalability and reliability.

+● What other components would you want to add to make this production ready?
+Logging and Monitoring:
+Integrate logging (e.g., using AWS CloudWatch) and monitoring tools to track application performance and issues.

+Error Handling and Retries:
+Implement robust error handling and retries for reading from the queue and writing to the database.

+CI/CD Pipeline:
+Set up a CI/CD pipeline for automated testing, building, and deployment.

+● How can this application scale with a growing dataset.
+Horizontal Scaling:
+Use container orchestration tools like Kubernetes to scale the application horizontally by running multiple instances.

+Database Optimization:
+Optimize the PostgreSQL database with indexing and partitioning to handle large datasets efficiently.

+● How can PII be recovered later on?
+Secure Storage:
+Store the original PII data securely and separately if needed for recovery, ensuring compliance with data protection regulations.

+Encryption:
+Use encryption for PII data storage and access controls to protect sensitive information.

+● What are the assumptions you made?
+The JSON structure from the SQS queue is consistent and follows the schema mentioned.
+The Docker images provided have the required test data and configurations.
+The masking function used (SHA256) is sufficient for identifying duplicate values while ensuring data privacy.
+If the `create_date` field is missing, the current date is assumed to ensure all records are timestamped.